Help Center> Log Tank Service> FAQs> Consultation> What Are the Recommended Scenarios for Using LTS?

 • Log stream planning:

 • If your logs are irregular, you can collect logs of similar components, for example, Java, PHP, and Python components, to the same log stream.
-This approach reduces the number of log streams, making management easier.
+This approach reduces the number of log streams for easier management.
 If your number of components is small (for example, less than 20), you can collect logs of each component to different log streams.

 • Permission isolation: LTS log streams support enterprise project isolation.
 By setting enterprise projects for log streams, you can set different log stream access permissions for different IAM users.